Turtle Tide Art Project

 Fun facts about Loggerhead turtles:

-- Nesting turtles will lay 3 to 5 clutches (the number of eggs in a nest) in a single season.
+• Nesting turtles will lay an average of 3 to 5 clutches in a single season.
+The average clutch size is 100 eggs!